-GPIO USB interruptor will momentarily interrupt the D+ and D- signal lines of a USB cableDesigned by future gadget labs, Ships from Canada
+GPIO USB interruptor will momentarily interrupt the D+ and D- signal lines of a USB cableDesigned by future gadget labs in Canada

 What is it?
 The GPIO USB interruptor board plugs inline with a USB cable.
 It passes 5V power and D+/D- signals to your device under test.
 When you press the button, the D+/D- signals are momentaril...Read More…